What’s the difference between liability and full coverage car insurance?

 What is full coverage car insurance?

-You aren’t obligated to have full coverage, but lenders will require it to get a loan or a lease on a new vehicle.
+You aren’t obligated to have full coverage unless you have a loan or a lease on your vehicle.
 It’s required because it protects the lender’s financial stake in the vehicle.

 Liability vs. full coverage: Auto insurance cost comparison